 - Crop yield is heavily influenced by the availability of water in the soil.

 - Soil water is an important carrier of soluble food nutrients for plant growth.

 Soil science is a complex area, and suffice to say; it is beyond the scope of this article!
 IoT and Smart Agriculture technology from Libelium can measure the following:

 - Soil moisture (3 x depths)

 IoT sensors can measure different types of solar radiation that play a vital role in photosynthesis.
 Beyond basic light levels of Lux, IoT can measure the following:

 - Solar – UV.

 - Solar – Shortwave.

 Rainfall/precipitation, wind, humidity and atmospheric pressure all play an essential role in plant growth.
 Our Smart Agriculture systems support several advanced weather stations.
-Weather stations provide rich data-sets that, when combined with soil sensors, give you a 360 view of your farming operation.
+Weather stations and soil sensors give you a 360 view of your farming operation.
 IoT weather stations can measure the following:

 - Precipitation (optical and tipping bucket measurements).